 All these antler trap ideas so far are pretty slick.
 Some could be better than others.
 However, one pattern sure has been emerging; shed hunters love bungee cords.
 With this trap, go buy some hook screws, screw in one main point in a tree, pile up some logs around it, screw in some other hooks in those logs, then connect them all with bungee cords.
-This way, if the buck isn’t ready to shed yet, it will pull right out.
-Oh yeah, don’t forget to bait the hell out of it.
+This way, if the buck isn't ready to shed yet, it'll pull right out.
+Oh yeah, don't forget to bait the hell out of it.

 8. No spare logs?
 No problem.